 Produced and Directed by Robert Montgomery

 The Gallant Hours doesn’t satisfy some fans of war movies.
 There is no on-screen action, and the shots of vintage (and occasionally anachronistic) ships and planes is edited for clarity, not excitement.
-Bull Halsey must direct operations at long distance, and the emphasis is placed on the way the command system works, and how a leader removed from the action makes effective decisions.
-Halsey’s staff may look like a boys’ club, with its jokes and the camaraderie, but it’s a tight organization.
+The emphasis is on how a leader removed from the action makes effective decisions.
+Bull Halsey’s staff may look like a boys’ club, with its jokes and the camaraderie, but it’s a tight organization.
 Halsey insists on the formalities of the command relationship but drops the rest of the pomp and circumstance.
-Rather than constantly tell people what to do, he asks them for their advice.
+Rather than order people around, he asks their advice.
 By dropping his insignia, he gets the honest thoughts of the men who know what’s happening, such as the opinionated pilot (William Schallert) who tells him that the battle plan is all screwed up.
-The Navy leaders back at Pearl or in Washington need Halsey to independently make the decisions and get results.
+The Navy leaders back at Pearl or in Washington need Halsey to make decisions that can get results.
 A consummate poker player, Halsey intuits that the Japanese might be trying to score a win by shooting down his plane.
-As what he’s really commanding is a gang war on a grand scale, Halsey orders an intelligence program to try to catch Yamamoto in the air.
-It’s Al Capone vs. Bugs Moran, and anything that disrupts the enemy is within the rules, even a ‘mob’ hit.
+As what he’s really commanding is a gang war on a grand scale, he orders his intelligence boys to try to catch Yamamoto in the air.
+It’s Al Capone vs. Bugs Moran, and anything that disrupts the enemy is within the rules, even a mob hit.
 The Gallant Hours has no illusions that the honor of war is in the killing.

 Screenwriters Beirne Lay Jr. (Twelve O’Clock High) and Frank D. Gilroy (The Subject Was Roses) manage the service dialogue and relationships without overstatement.
 When Les Tremayne’s officer speaks out of turn, he isn’t labeled as a liability to Halsey’s command.
 Jokey Dennis Weaver chases women and kids his boss to some degree, but when he asks to be transferred to a combat unit, there’s no sentimental baloney about it.
-To hold the movie together, Montgomery and his writers use narrators, one to explain what’s happening on the U.S. side, and one for the Japanese.
-The voiceovers take a reflective look, offering exposition but also placing the events in the past.
+Montgomery and his writers hold the movie together with two narrators, one to explain the U.S. side and one for the Japanese.
+The voiceovers offer exposition but also place the events in a reflective past.
 Background information tells us about the men we see, and sometimes their future fates.
-It’s not as poetic, but the ‘voice of fate’ feeling reminds us of Terrence Malick’s The Thin Red Line — it’s kind of spooky, without the irony and political comment in the voiceover in Roger Corman’s The St. Valentine’s Day Massacre.
+The feeling isn’t as poetic, but the ‘voice of fate’ reminds us of Terrence Malick’s The Thin Red Line — it’s kind of spooky, without the irony and political comment of the voiceover in Roger Corman’s The St. Valentine’s Day Massacre.

-Adding greatly to the tone of the film is a score track that consists of nothing but choral music arranged by Roger Wagner.
+Adding is a score track that consists of nothing but choral music arranged by Roger Wagner.
 Apparently chosen as a way of getting around a musician’s strike, the brooding chorus adds a welcome strange vibe to everything.
 At first we think that Halsey and his men are being compared to Monks, as they go about their business with a background of mostly downbeat harmonies.
 But the infrequent military hymns place our thoughts in a reflective mode.
-This is the main distinguishing aspect of Montgomery’s movie, and I’ve heard more than one non-fan complain that it’s the deciding flaw.
-I wonder if those are the same people who reject the layer of reflective, abstract poetry imposed on The Thin Red Line?
-I find that the chorus helps focus one’s attention on the film’s real subject, the civilians-turned warriors who stood up when the country was at its weakest, and for the commanders that did so well under terrible pressure.
+This is the main distinguishing aspect of Montgomery’s movie, and I’ve heard more than one non-fan describe it as the major flaw.
+I wonder if the same fans reject the layer of reflective, abstract poetry imposed on The Thin Red Line?
+The chorus focuses our attention on the film’s real subject: the civilians-turned warriors that stood up when the country was at its weakest, and the commanders that did so well under terrible pressure.
 The movie spends much of its time watching Bull Halsey brood in isolation.

 There are no battle scenes, which interestingly gives the show the style of some Japanese films, like Kenji Mizoguchi’s 1941 The 47 Ronin.
 Adapted from a play, all the action in that classic story occurs off-screen.
 By having no battle scenes, The Gallant Hours neatly sidesteps the pitfall of making the war look attractive.
 We see Halsey and his staff getting on and off ships and planes, and riding in jeeps to tour a battlefront.
 Halsey must mostly rely on second-hand information.
 Dennis Weaver’s pilot comes back from a mission, having shot down a number of Japanese planes.
-At that point we have the advantage, and it’s been a turkey shoot.
+It’s been a turkey shoot.
 He’s doing his job, and even though he’s a likely ace, there’s no glory in it.

 To me the most impressive scene is when Halsey pulls two battleship commanders into his office, Admiral Norm Scott (Sydney Smith) and Admiral Dan Callaghan (Nelson Leigh).
 He tells them to ‘go forth and engage’ an enemy that has an overwhelming advantage.
-The Japanese have to be stopped or it will be disaster for the whole Theater of War.
+The Japanese have to be stopped or it will be defeat for the entire Theater of War.
 The commanders already know what’s up, and receive the assignment as if Halsey were doing them a personal favor.
-They’re not fanatics with a death wish, but experienced commanders well aware they weren’t put in charge of battleships to avoid combat.
-And we know that ever since they were cadets, they’ve dreamed of what it would be like to be in command of a desperate battle… the George S. Patton sentiment.
+They’re not fanatics with a death wish, but experienced commanders well aware they weren’t put in charge of battleships to duck a fight.
+Ever since they were cadets, they’ve dreamed of what it would be like to be in command for a desperate battle… the George S. Patton sentiment.
 Yet the meeting is unsentimental, a cordial ‘Godspeed’ moment.
 In their own way, the two commanders are as cool as western gunslingers.